Coin Insider Fake Review Site

 So what is the actual purpose of a site like this?
 Well it associates fake trading software like 'Bitcoin Trader' with real trading and allows scammers to get a better reputation online.

-Quite simply put, if you want to know if something is a scam, the easiest way to be sure is to see if it is listed on CoinInsider as a 'trading platform' and then you know that it is a scam.
+Quite simply put, if a trading app is listed on CoinInsider then you know that it is a scam.
 CoinInsider is either written by the scammers themselves, or by affiliate partners of the scammers.
 The reviews are so basic and stupid that they just follow the same template every time.

 Not only is there no actual difference between their reviews of all of the ridiculous Bitcoin Trader, Bitcoin Evolution, Bitcoin Loophole, Bitcoin Cash, Bitcoin Era, Bitcoin BluePrint, Bitcoin Circuit, Bitcoin Code, Bitcoin Futures, Bitcoin Prime, Bitcoin Profit, Bitcoin Revolution,